 October 1682.
 The trade of kidnapping young children haveing been much used of late, authority has thought fitt, for the putting a stop to so prodigious a villany, to prosecute the offenders for the same ; and accordingly several have been prosecuted : the first was Mr. John Wilmore, who was long since convicted, but never heard off since conviction ; then one Mr. Dessigny was tried for the same crime, and convicted, and fined 500l., and committed till paiement.

-One of the early occurrences of kidnapper is in a broadside ballad composed around 1679, The Poets Dream: or, The Great Out-cry and Lamentable Complaint of the Land against Bayliffs and their Dogs.
+The noun kidnapper then occurs in a broadside ballad composed around 1679, The Poets Dream: or, The Great Out-cry and Lamentable Complaint of the Land against Bayliffs and their Dogs.
 Wherein is Expressed their Villanous Out-rages to poor Men.
 With a True Description of their Knavery and their Debauc’h Actions; Prescribed and Presented to the view of all People.
 To the tune of, Sawny, etc.: